Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The Sidewalk signing tool accepts and takes the CSR, and outputs the encoded signed Sidewalk certificate chain.
 To use the Sidewalk signing tool.

-1. First contact the Amazon Sidewalk team to get the latest version of the signing tool, sidewalk-signing-tool.py.
+1. First contact Amazon Sidewalk support to get the latest version of the signing tool, sidewalk-signing-tool.py.

 2. After you receive the tool, install it by following the instructions in the README.md document.